rust-lang-deprecated/failure/README.md

-# fail - a new error handling story
+# failure - a new error handling story

 Contains three parts (only a sketch right now):